zainaweb/slate/source/index.html.md

 <aside class="success">
-Remember — a happy kitten is an authenticated kitten!
+Remember — all requests made to the API, need to be authenticated.
 </aside>

 ## Get a Specific Kitten